 Pretty soon you decide to just stay home - this time.
 Hopefully next time you'll feel more up to it.
 And when everyone asks, "where were you?
 We missed you."
 You make something up or tell them you just didn't feel like getting ready.
 Or you didn't know the venue.
 Each time it gets a little easier, until finally you just don't go out.
 It's so much easier to just stay home.

-Only this type of behavior can lead total isolation down the road.
+Only this type of behavior can lead to total isolation down the road.
 Your family and friends stop inviting you places because they know you probably won't come anyway.
-You may feel that it's easier, however, if you do this day in and day out for weeks, months, or years, depression can set in.
+You may feel that it's easier, however, if you do this day in and day out for weeks, months, or years, depression will most likely inevitably set in.

 For this reason we're including information on the following:

-You never know who you might meet in a forum or chat room.
+You never know who you might meet in a FB group or an MS chat room.
 You may develop lifelong friends as a result.
 Just be careful and use common sense when dealing with people you don't know.
 Don't give out any personal info when you first meet someone.

 Cir has visited a number of on-line groups in the past and has made several good friends as a result.
 Most of them he can relate to because they also have multiple sclerosis, as well.
 It's so much easier when you don't have to explain why you need to stop and take a nap or why you're sitting in a wheel chair.